thorsten-gehrig/alexa-remote-control/README.md

 There's also a "plain" version, which lacks some functionality (-i, -p, -P, -S and no radio station names and no routines) but doesn't require 'jq' for JSON processing.

+In order to use MFA, one needs to obtain the MFA_SECRET from your Amazon account:
+1. You should have MFA using an App already working before proceeding
+1. Add a new app
+1. When presented with the QR-code select "can't scan code"
+1. You will be presented with the MFA shaed secret, something like `1234 5678 9ABC DEFG HIJK LMNO PQRS TUVW XYZ0 1234 5678 9ABC DEFG`

 http://blog.loetzimmer.de/2017/10/amazon-alexa-hort-auf-die-shell-echo.html